-Class Specification and Examination Creation/Revision/Validation
+Class Specification and Examination Creation/Revision/Validation structure.

-All requests to establish new classifications, as initiated by universities or agencies, are analyzed and addressed.
-In addition, the University System staff routinely reviews and initiates revisions to classifications or classification series, particularly when it has been determined that some duplication or redundancy exists within the classification structure.
 Existing classes that have undergone changes in duties, responsibilities, or authority, as a result of gradual operational changes or technological advances, are also studied and analyzed for possible revision or expansion.
 This also includes review of critical occupational areas as identified by employers in conjunction with University System staff.
-One current area of focus is a review of all nursing; and other medical classifications which are being reviewed and updated to meet the competitive needs of our employers.
+One current area of focus is the many, sometimes redundant, medical classifications which are being reviewed and updated to meet the competitive needs of our employers.